ibm-cloud-docs/containers/cs_istio_about.md

 ## What comes with the Istio add-on?
 {: #istio_ov_components}

-In Kubernetes version 1.16 and later clusters, you can install the generally available managed Istio add-on, which runs Istio version 1.4.
+In Kubernetes version 1.16 and later clusters, you can install the generally available managed Istio add-on, which runs Istio version 1.4 or later.
 {: shortdesc}

 The Istio add-on installs the core components of Istio.
 For more information about any of the following control plane components, see the [Istio documentation](https://istio.io/docs/concepts/what-is-istio/){: external}.